idbrii/love-shaderscan/readme.md

 * handles circular include dependencies
 * output correct filename and line number in errors
 * send uniforms to shaders and ignore unused errors

+ShaderScan was developed using LÖVE 11.3, but may work on earlier versions.

 ## Reload